A New WIFI Naming Convention

 5GHz – 1 | 160MHz Bandwidth

 5GHz – 2(Gaming) | 80MHz Bandwidth

 The result of the test shows that both 5GHz frequency can provide a speed rate of more than 270Mbps for both upload and download.
 The 5GHz-2, which is the SSID for gaming, can peak up to 350Mbps.

 Now if you’re wondering why we are not reaching the claimed speed of 4266Mbps for the 802.11ac of this router, well that’s because theoretical speed is different than the real world scenario speed.

 Theoretical speed is achievable if certain conditions are met.
-However, these specific conditions are impossible to achieve in the real world usage.
+However, these specific conditions are impossible to achieve in

 Laptop to PC – Aida32 Network Benchmark